How to Use This Calculator

 How does CAGR differ from simple revenue growth rate?

 CAGR (Compound Annual Growth Rate) provides a smoothed, annualized rate of return over multiple periods, assuming profits are reinvested.
-Simple revenue growth rate, conversely, is a direct percentage change between two points in time.
-CAGR is particularly useful for understanding long-term trends and comparing performance across different investment horizons, removing the volatility of year-to-year fluctuations.
+Simple revenue growth rate is a direct percentage change between two points in time.
+CAGR is particularly useful for understanding long-term trends — for example, growing from $200,000 to $250,000 over 1 period gives a 25.00% CAGR, but over 3 periods the CAGR would smooth to a lower annualized rate.

 What does a 'revenue multiple' tell me about my business?

-A revenue multiple, in this context, is the ratio of current period revenue to previous period revenue, indicating how many times revenue has grown.
-For example, a 1.25x multiple means revenue has increased by 25%.
-It's a quick way to assess the scale of growth, especially when comparing performance across different periods or against competitors, and can be used in valuation models.
+A revenue multiple is the ratio of current period revenue to previous period revenue.
+A 1.25x multiple means revenue has increased by 25% (from $200,000 to $250,000).
+It's a quick way to assess the scale of growth, especially when comparing performance across different periods or against competitors.

 How accurate is the projected next-period revenue?

 The projected next-period revenue assumes your current growth rate continues unchanged, making it a linear extrapolation rather than a guaranteed forecast.
-It is most accurate when growth has been consistent over several periods.
+For example, at 25.00% growth from $250,000, the projection is $312,500.
 For more reliable projections, combine this figure with market analysis, seasonal adjustments, and pipeline data.
-Use it as a planning benchmark rather than a precise prediction.

 What is a good revenue growth rate for my business?

 A 'good' growth rate depends on your industry, company size, and stage.
 For established large enterprises, 5-10% annual growth is typically healthy.
 High-growth startups often target 20-50% or higher.
 Small and medium-sized businesses generally consider 10-20% robust.
-Compare your rate to industry benchmarks and your own historical trends to determine whether your growth is on track.
+Compare your rate to industry benchmarks and your own historical trends.